aerogear/modern-appdev-workshop/README.md

 9. The server will be ready at http://localhost:4000/graphql

 10. The server offers the playground as a way to interact with its API.
-It is loaded with example queries that can be used to access data and execute GraphQL queries - createTask, updateTask etc.
+It is loaded with example queries that can be used to access data - createTask, updateTask etc.
-Please try to execute some operations directly in the server.
+Please try to execute some operations directly using playground.

+> Note: Please make any change in the playground editor first to see queries available when pressing big play button.

-The Playground also offers documentation for all available operations that we can replicate back to the server.
-This is automatically generated from the GraphQL Schema.
+The Playground also offers documentation for all available operations that we can replicate back to server.
+Documentation is automatically generated from the GraphQL Schema.

 ## 2. Building Your first GraphQL Client with React, GraphQL and AeroGear DataSync